thirdweb-dev/typescript-sdk/etc/sdk.api.md

     None = 0
 }

-// Warning: (ae-internal-missing-underscore) The name "UploadBatchResult" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export interface UploadBatchResult {
-    // (undocumented)
-    baseUri: string;
-    // (undocumented)
-    uris: string[];
-}

 // Warning: (ae-internal-missing-underscore) The name "UploadError" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)